MTry/homebridge-smart-irrigation/README.md

 There are several sources but the one that I used is [Weatherspark](https://weatherspark.com).
 Search for your location.
 Scroll to the bottom of the page to the Solar Energy section and note the figures for each month(the months are clickable!) in kWh/day which is the daily mean figure for the month.
 Feel free to use an alternate source that you trust but keep in mind the unit of measurment - **kWh/day**!

-Going forward, it will be great to extract live daily radiation data/forecast through an API instead of relying on historical averages.. hopefully will get there soon!
+Going forward, it will be great to extract live daily shortwave radiation data/forecast through an API instead of relying on historical averages.. hopefully will get there soon!

 | Key | Description | Default |
 | --- | --- | --- |